 Orrell conducted a prospective cohort study of 250 individuals with HIV in South Africa to examine whether tenofovir diphosphate levels in dried blood spots were linked to emergence of ART resistance (Abstract 205).
 These individuals were on TDF- and EFV-based regimens and had an undetectable viral load at baseline.
 Monthly viral loads and dried blood spots were measured.
 Tenofovir diphosphate levels in dried blood spots trended downward in those patients who had viral breakthrough (defined as HIV viral load >400 copies/mL).
-The tenofovir diphosphate levels were significantly higher in those patients with viral breakthrough whose repeat genotype was unable to amplify, as they then achieved viral suppression, than in those who were still not virologically suppressed and had a genotype that amplified and showed drug resistance (P = .035).
-The study authors concluded that tenofovir diphosphate could be used as a predictor of viral breakthrough as well as drug resistance, although notably this was in a group receiving EFVbased ART, which is no longer first-line treatment in many low- and middleincome countries.
+The tenofovir diphosphate levels were significantly higher in those patients with viral breakthrough whose repeat genotype was unable to amplify, as they then achieved viral suppression, than in those who were still not virologically suppressed and had a genotype that amplified and showed drug resistance (P=.035).
+The study authors concluded that tenofovir diphosphate could be used as a predictor of viral breakthrough as well as drug resistance, although notably this was in a group receiving EFV-based ART, which is no longer first-line treatment in many lowand middle-income countries.

-Thomson and colleagues examined InSTI resistance in HIV-1 in a Spanish cohort from 2008 to 2021 (Abstract 573).
-Their analysis of resistance mutations in nearly 2700 patients showed an overall InSTI resistance rate of 6.5% (all to first-generation InSTIs) and a second-generation InSTI resistance rate of 2.6%.
-Of the 174 patients with INSTI resistance, only 5 were exclusively exposed to dolutegravir (and not to any other INSTIs).
+Tenofovir diphosphate levels in dried blood spots trended downward in those patients who had viral breakthrough, defined as HIV viral load greater than 400 copies/mL resistance rate of 6.5% (all to first-generation InSTIs) and a second-generation InSTI resistance rate of 2.6%.
+Of the 174 patients with InSTI resistance, only 5 were exclusively exposed to DTG (and not to any other InSTIs).
 In these 5 individuals, resistance was associated with poor adherence as well as resistance to other ART classes.
 In new HIV diagnoses, they observed an InSTI resistance rate of 0.92%; only 0.16% of new diagnoses had virus that was resistant to DTG.
 Factors significantly associated with InSTI resistance included injection drug use, age 40 years or older, and concomitant resistance to other classes of antiretroviral agents.
 The authors concluded that these data support the use of DTG and other second-generation InSTIs as first-line ART.